 Healthy Vegetarian Eating Tips

-Plan meals around whole grains, vegetables, fruits and beans.
-This ensures a variety and balance of nutrients, including fiber, protein and health-promoting phytochemicals.
+Plan meals around whole grains, vegetables, fruits and beans, nuts and seeds.
+This ensures a variety and balance of nutrients, including dietary fiber, protein and health-promoting phytochemicals.

 Cook with heart-healthy fats such as canola and olive oil, which are rich in monounsaturated and polyunsaturated fats.
 Include plant sources of fat, such as avocado, nuts and seeds, to salads and other dishes.